Stable isotope: List of stable nuclides

 α for alpha decay, B for beta decay, 2B for double beta decay, E for electron capture, 2E for double electron capture, IT for isomeric transition, SF for spontaneous fission, * for the nuclides whose half-lives have lower bound.
-Double beta decay has only been listed when beta decay is not also possible.
+Predicted double beta decay has only been listed when beta decay is not also possible.
+(This does not apply to zirconium-96, which has been observed to decay both ways.)

 ^ Tantalum-180m is a "metastable isotope", meaning it is an excited nuclear isomer of tantalum-180.
 See isotopes of tantalum.
 However, the half-life of this nuclear isomer is so long that it has never been observed to decay, and it thus is an "observationally stable" primordial nuclide, a rare isotope of tantalum.
 This is the only nuclear isomer with a half-life so long that it has never been observed to decay.
 It is thus included in this list.

 ^^ Bismuth-209 was long believed to be stable, due to its half-life of 2.01×10^{19} years, which is more than a billion times the age of the universe.

 § Europium-151 and samarium-147 are primordial nuclides with very long half-lives of 4.62×10^{18} years and 1.066×10^{11} years, respectively.